 Mask of the Bat God

 The Mask of the Bat God in the Mexico City Anthropology Museum is a culturally significant artifact from the Aztec civilization.
+Researchers and experts believed it was from 200-1500 CE.
+It is made of stone, wood, and feathers.

 The mask depicts an anthropomorphic figure with bat wings, symbolizing the god Tezcatlipoca, who was associated with night and sorcery, and the emergence of power in Mesoamerican mythology.
+The mask also has two horns at its crown, creating a powerful juxtaposition between its symbolism’s animalistic and divine aspects.

 Vase of the Obsidian Monkey

 The vase of the obsidian monkey depicts a stylized figure thought to represent an Aztec god, identified by its circular headdress, which contains a central face surrounded by flames.
+It is carved from obsidian, a naturally occurring volcanic glass, and features unique etchings of a monkey pattern on its surface.

-The origin and age of this piece are unknown; however, it has been speculated that an early Mesoamerican civilization crafted it as a vessel for ritual offerings.
+The origin and age of this piece are unknown, however, it has been speculated that an early Mesoamerican civilization crafted it as a vessel for ritual offerings.

 Olmec Colossal Head

+The famous Olmec Colossal Head was discovered in Tres Zapotes and is believed to date back to approximately 900 BC.
+It is one of 17 heads found during excavations and stands as a symbol of ancient Mesoamerican culture and art.
 This impressive figure stands at 2 meters tall so you won’t miss this – it’s really easy to spot even if you’re not looking for it!

 Aztec Sunstone

 One of these artifacts is the Aztec Sunstone, which is probably the most popular.
 It is a large stone disk carved during the late Post-Classic period of Mesoamerican history.
+This impressive object measures over a meter in diameter and weighs almost eight tons, making it an impressive sight up close!

 Its intricate design consists of several concentric circles with four sections representing four directions – east, west, north, and south – each featuring symbolic elements associated with various gods and divine forces.